daiphuongngo/Scalable-Cloud-Based-Credit-Card-Fraud-Detection-Vertex-AI-on-Google-Cloud-Platform-GCP/README.md

 ## Expected Results

 I expect my work to deliver trained binary classification models deployed on Vertex AI that predicts the probability of a credit card transaction being fraudument.
 Models to be trained and evaluated include Random Forest and more if necessary.
-Furthermore, a simulated new real-time scoring setup using Pub/Sub, Dataflow and Vertex AI Endpoint.
-On AWS,
+Furthermore, a simulated new real-time scoring setup using Pub/Sub will be deployed.
+On AWS, a simulated real-time predicted scoring triggered by AWS EMR Serverless will be implemented.

 ## Application Overview and Technologies used